- May 13, 2025

 What is the main difference between Data Mesh and Data Fabric?

 In Data Mesh, data ownership is distributed over domains, while in Data Fabric, intelligent consolidation enables central access to data.
+This key difference between data mesh and data fabric guides many strategic decisions.

 When should a team choose Data Mesh over Data Fabric?